Your Complete Guide to the UK Customs Declaration Service (CDS)

 Customs declaration software like iCustoms automatically generates and records MRNs for every submission, creating an auditable trail for compliance purposes.

-What is an Entry Summary Declaration (ENS)?
+What is an Entry Summary Declaration (ENS) in UK CDS?

 An Entry Summary Declaration (ENS) is a safety and security declaration submitted before goods arrive in the UK.
 It is separate from the customs import declaration and is required for goods arriving by sea from non-EU countries.
 ENS declarations must be submitted within specific timeframes depending on the mode of transport.